 Picnic at Route 66 State Park- Eureka

 A wooded, peaceful 419-acre park that was once the location of the doomed town of Times Beach, Route 66 State Park is now home to wide open grassy spaces bordered by trees, meandering walking and hiking paths, shaded picnic tables, and more.
-It’s the perfect place grab a table, enjoy a picnic lunch, and toss the frisbee in this reclaimed little pocket of nature.
+It’s the perfect place grab to a table, enjoy a picnic lunch, and toss the frisbee in this reclaimed little pocket of nature.
 The park is easily accessible from I-44, and a drive through will provide you with the opportunity to travel on a short stretch of Route 66 and a pleasant way to enjoy a peaceful respite in a beautiful setting.

 Explore Gay Parita- Paris Springs